 Kestra Advisory Services formed in 1997.
 It's owned by the Kingfisher Holding, LP.

-As mentioned earlier, the firm has headquarters in San Diego.
-It also has a large office in Austin, Texas.
-Its IARs have offices across the country.
+As mentioned earlier, the firm has headquarters in Austin, Texas, but its IARs have offices across the country.

 Kestra Advisory Services Client Types and Minimum Account Sizes